 As a former management consultant and now litigator, T.J. combines business experience with strategic legal thinking when handling disputes for clients.
 He enjoys discussing business strategies and analyzing how the law can be used to protect, advance and defend client interests.
 T.J. has served as lead litigation counsel in several matters and has litigated across the country in federal and state court as well as arbitration.
 His work covers diverse subject matter, including contract, product liability, class action, fraud, insurance coverage, and intellectual property disputes.

 Prior to his legal career, T.J. was a management consultant in the Strategy Group at Accenture, where he advised on business plans, financial analysis and business process management for Fortune 500 companies.
 While there, he learned quantitative skills and analytical tools that he employs when approaching client matters.

 For more than 15 years, T.J. has served on the board of directors of Urban Initiatives, a 501(c)(3) organization dedicated to empowering Chicago’s underserved children to adopt healthy lifestyles, improve academic performance and build strong character through sports-based youth development programs.

 Matters Of NoteCommercial Litigation.
 T.J. has helped companies in a variety of fields to fulfill their business litigation needs.
-His work includes serving as:
+His work includes representing:

-- lead counsel for a California construction company in a breach-of-contract dispute with an equipment manufacturer;
+- a construction company in a breach-of-contract dispute with an equipment manufacturer;

-- counsel for a Chicago manufacturer of architectural glass in copyright infringement and defamation actions;
+- a manufacturer of architectural glass in copyright infringement and defamation actions;

-- counsel for a technology firm in litigation over rights to a patent for locking software; and
+- a technology firm in litigation over rights to a patent for locking software; and

 - a workforce solutions company in multiple breach of contract disputes.

 Product Liability.
 T.J. represents clients in product and general liability litigation, including: